KirthanaShri/Room-Occupancy-Estimation_ML_Project/README.md

 ## EDA
 We combined the 'Date' and 'Time' columns to create a new 'Date_time' column and categorized room occupancy into different time segments ('Morning,' 'Afternoon,' 'Evening,' 'Night').
-We converted the 'Time_of_Day' column to categorical form using LabelEncoder.
+We converted the `Time_of_Day` column to categorical form using LabelEncoder.
 The 'Date_time' column was dropped to adhere to the independence assumption, facilitating the application of ML algorithms, which perform optimally under this condition.